YonatanKupfer/-Python-Projects-from-100-Days-of-Code-Challenge/Tic_Tac_Toe/README.md

-Certainly!
-Here's a simple README file for your Tic Tac Toe script:

 # Tic Tac Toe Game

 This is a simple text-based implementation of the classic Tic Tac Toe game in Python.
 The game is played in the console, and players take turns making their moves until there is a winner or the board is filled, resulting in a tie.